Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Our legal team uses proven negotiation techniques and continues exchanges with the insurer until we can hopefully reach an agreement for a fair settlement based on the facts of your case.

 We can often file an insurance claim and negotiate a fair settlement.
 However, sometimes a lawsuit proves necessary.
-If we believe you should sue in your Charleston boating accident case, we can discuss it with you and review your options.
-When we file a lawsuit in a Charleston-area court, we handle all aspects of the legal case and can ensure you know what to expect every step of the way.
+If we believe you should sue in your Orangeburg boating accident case, we can discuss it with you and review your options.
+When we file a lawsuit in a Orangeburg-area court, we handle all aspects of the legal case and can ensure you know what to expect every step of the way.

 Some of the reasons why we may need to file a lawsuit include: